ZeroStorageCaptcha/cpp-lib/README.md

 The time marker (time token) changes every one and a half minutes, due to which the same answer after a few minutes has a completely new token to check the truth.

+The user, along with the picture, must provide a verification token, which he will report to the server along with the response to the picture.
+This can be implemented both through javascript and when generating html pages using the templating method.

 The system remembers the previous time token in order to ensure the correct perception of the captcha generated a few seconds before the time token change.